Code-Institute-Submissions/Akragas/README.md

 possibly using: <https://www.w3schools.com/howto/howto_js_image_comparison.asp>
 * UNESCO Information - would inform user of the international standing and signifigance of the archaelogical site
 * Latest News Section - recent news would also make the website more "sticky", encouraging return visits
-* An Italian language version - add functionality to toggle between languages
+* An Italian language version - would add functionality allowing user to toggle between English and Italian languages

 ## Development history